awsdocs/amazon-redshift-developer-guide/doc_source/r_DELETE.md

 where catid between 0 and 9;
 ```

-Delete rows from the LISTING table whose SELLERID values do not exist in the SALES table:
+Delete rows from the LISTING table whose SELLERID values don't exist in the SALES table:

 ```
 delete from listing